The Best Places for Indoor Play in Hong Kong

 Let them get their hands dirty and express themselves through art – at some of these places making a mess is encouraged!

 Chocolart Studio breaks out the paint brushes and easels for budding artists (from young kids to teens), allowing children to discover their drawing and painting skills.
-The bright and spacious studio in the heart of Wan Chai has large windows with a 270-degree view, and when it’s sunny, makes for an inspiring afternoon of colour and creativity.
+The bright and spacious studio in the heart of Wan Chai has large windows with a 270-degree view, and when it’s sunny, makes for an inspiring afternoon of colour and creativity, painting in acrylic or oil or making decoupage.

 2B, Yan King Court, 119-121 Queen’s Road East, Wan Chai, 6695-1161

 When the focus is on being creative while getting messy, you know they’re in for a treat.
-There are no real rules at MessyJam, and the main goal here is bringing out your young one’s creativity through colourful art and ‘enhancing their expression skills and aesthetic sense’.
+There are no real rules at MessyJam, and the main goal here is bringing out your young one’s creativity through colourful art, and the freedom to be physically engaging by being messy in a controlled space.
+What kid won’t love that?
 Children of all ages can drop in for some art jam sessions and really let the paint fly; mum and dad are encouraged to get messy too!

 Flat D, 2/F, Tai Fat Building, 37 Ko Shing Street, Sheung Wan, 9366 9836

-Bring your young ones aged 4 and up for tons of creative enjoyment at this charming activity centre in Kennedy Town.
+Bring your young ones aged 4 and up for tons of creative enjoyment at this charming activity centre.
 They can participate in various games, music, stories, sports and of course, art, with a focus on fun social interaction and creative play.
+There’s also Young Discoverers for ages 3 to 4, an hour of reading, playing and guided art using sponges, crayons and kiddy spray paint for their creative enjoyment.

 Pottery studios where you paint in a relaxing setting and take home your own little masterpiece always leave us smiling, and the young ones too!
 My Happy Sunflower’s cheery Wan Chai space supplies washable and non-toxic paints, perfect for wee skin, which they’ll dip their brushes (or fingers) into to turn a plain ceramic plate, mug, photo frame or other item into a personalised art piece.
 When they’re all done, it goes off to get glazed and fired, and in a few days it’s ready to get picked up and admired.